tringuyen1121/Khonsu/README.md

 ## Test
-This app was tested on LG Nexus 5X, Android 8.0 and Samsung galaxy S4 Android 5.0.
+This app was tested successfully on LG Nexus 5X, Android 8.0 and Samsung galaxy S4 Android 5.0.
 The tests were performed at Metropolia UAS Campus.

+## Bugs and Feedback
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/tringuyen1121/Khonsu/issues).

 ## Liscense
 This project is licensed under the MIT License - see [License](https://github.com/tringuyen1121/Khonsu/blob/master/LICENSE)

-## Bugs and Feedback
-For bugs, questions and discussions please use the [GitHub Issues](https://github.com/tringuyen1121/Khonsu/issues).